Bellagirl-maker/Portfolio/README.md

 ### Tech Stack <a name="tech-stack"></a>

-This Project was buiilt with HTML and CSS
+This Project was buiilt with HTML, CSS and JavaScript

 ### Key Features <a name="key-features"></a>